Where you can study

 Course code: 117361 Companion Animal Science credits 15

 This course is an integration of the scientific and theoretical aspects of companion animal science.
-The main topics covered include the nutrition, behaviour, welfare, reproduction and genetics of dogs and cats.
-The emphasis will be placed on the scientific foundation for the promotion of animal wellbeing and longevity.View full course details
+The main topics covered include the nutrition, behaviour, welfare, breeding and genetics of dogs, cats and horses.
+The emphasis will be placed on the scientific foundation for the promotion of animal welfare and longevity.View full course details

 Course code: 194242 Physiology of Mammalian Organ Systems credits 15

 An examination of the roles of organ systems in maintaining life and health in mammals, including humans, with emphasis on the alignment between structure and function.
 Topics include the functions of the heart and blood vessels, breathing, reproduction, and the digestive system.View full course details